-The Risk Committee has received from and discussed with the PLDT Group's Enterprise Risk Management Officer periodic status reports on PLDT Group's enterprise risk management activities for 2015.
+The Risk Committee has received from and discussed with the PLDT Group's Enterprise Risk Management Officer periodic status reports on PLDT Group's enterprise risk management activities for 2016.

-The Audit Committee has discussed with the PLDT Group's Enterprise Risk Management Officer the PLDT Group's Top Risks for 2015, and updates on the status of agreed action plans in connection with the results of Internal Audit's Group-wide Review of ERM Process.
-The Audit Committee shall include such discussion in its 2015 Audit Committee Report.
-A copy of the Audit Committee Report shall also be included in PLDT's 2015 Annual Report.
+In connection with its oversight responsibility to review in a general manner the Company's enterprise risk management systems and major risk exposures, particularly risks that may have a material impact on financial reporting, the Audit Committee has also discussed with the PLDT Group's Enterprise Risk Management Officer the PLDT Group's Top Risks for 2016, and updates on the status of agreed action plans in connection with the results of Internal Audit's Group-wide Review of ERM Process.
+The Audit Committee shall include such discussion in its 2016 Audit Committee Report.
+A copy of the Audit Committee Report shall also be included in PLDT's 2016 Annual Report.

 The PLDT Group Risk Management Philosophy Statement, the Enterprise Risk Management framework, the guidelines governing the process, and the roles and responsibilities for its implementation are contained in the PLDT Group Risk Management Policy Manual.
-This manual was reviewed and endorsed for approval by Napoleon L. Nazareno, President and CEO of the PLDT Group, and was also presented and approved initially by the PLDT Audit Committee and subsequently by the Board of Directors.
+This manual was reviewed and endorsed for approval by Mr. Manuel V. Pangilinan, President and CEO of the PLDT Group, on February 22, 2016 and was also presented and approved initially by the PLDT Audit Committee and subsequently by the Board of Directors.